AI-SEO & GEO

 What is structured data for AI search?

 Structured data for AI search is machine-readable markup — typically JSON-LD schema — that tells AI systems what your content means, who created it, and how it relates to other entities on the web.
 Unlike traditional SEO, where schema primarily enables rich results, AI systems use structured data for content attribution, entity verification, and citation confidence scoring.
+The three schema types that matter most for AI visibility are FAQPage, Article, and Person — and the way they are nested together is as important as the individual implementations.

 TL;DR — Key takeaways

-• AI systems use schema markup for a fundamentally different purpose than Google — not for rich results, but for entity attribution and citation confidence scoring.
+- AI systems use schema markup for a fundamentally different purpose than Google — not for rich results, but for entity attribution and citation confidence scoring.

-• FAQPage, Article, and Person schema are the three types with the most direct influence on whether an AI system cites your content.
+- FAQPage, Article, and Person schema are the three types with the most direct influence on whether an AI system cites your content.

-• Schema does not guarantee AI citations — it removes the ambiguity that prevents them.
+- Schema does not guarantee AI citations — it removes the ambiguity that prevents them.
 Content quality and entity clarity remain the primary factors.

-• Nested schema relationships — Article referencing Person referencing Organization — create the entity graph AI systems use to verify source authority.
+- Nested schema relationships — Article referencing Person referencing Organization — create the entity graph AI systems use to verify source authority.

-• Malformed or mismatched schema is worse than no schema — AI systems ignore content where markup contradicts visible page content.
+- Malformed or mismatched schema is worse than no schema — AI systems ignore content where markup contradicts visible page content.

-How AI Systems Use Schema Differently from Google
+How AI systems use schema differently from Google

 Google uses structured data to generate rich results — star ratings, FAQ dropdowns, breadcrumb trails in the SERP.
 The relationship is transactional: implement the correct markup, pass validation, earn the enhanced display.
+Google has been steadily deprecating these rich result eligibilities — HowTo was deprecated in September 2023, sitelinks search box in November 2024, and FAQ on 7 May 2026 — yet the underlying schemas remain valuable.
+The shift is from rich result enablement to AI citation enablement.

 AI systems use the same markup for a different purpose entirely.
 When ChatGPT, Perplexity, or Google AI Overviews encounter a webpage, they are not evaluating it for display enhancement.
 They are evaluating it for citation worthiness — deciding whether the content is attributable to a specific, verifiable entity with documented expertise on the topic.
+As Fabrice Canel, Principal Product Manager at Microsoft Bing, confirmed at SMX Munich 2025, schema markup helps Microsoft’s LLMs understand your content — one of the first on-record acknowledgements from a major AI search platform that structured data shapes how its models interpret a page.

 Schema markup answers three questions AI systems need to resolve before citing any source.